 Elated, we celebrated in a clandestine bar served by a bartender donning a gun holster.
 It took a long time to wash away the smoky aroma from our clothes and hair, but the Australian Tongmasters barbequed us proud.

-Ten years on, the Jack Daniel’s ‘Smoke in the Hollow’ World Championship Invitational BBQ takes place on 14th and 15th October 2022 in Lynchburg, Tennessee.
-More than 60 BBQ teams from around the world will be competing, including the only Australian team Ribs n Pig BBQ, reigning from Perth with Steve Carter at the helm, and team member Stephan barbequing full circle.
+Ten years on, the Jack Daniel’s ‘Smoke in the Hollow’ World Championship Invitational BBQ took place on 14th and 15th October 2022 in Lynchburg, Tennessee.
+More than 80 BBQ teams from around the world competed, including the only Australian team Ribs n Pig BBQ, reigning from Perth with Steve Carter at the helm, and team member Stephan barbequing full circle.